paulopottermarchi/farm-game/README.md

 🌱 Farm Life
-Farm Life is a 2D Unity-based farm game that merges productivity with relaxation.
+ is a 2D Unity-based farm game that merges productivity with relaxation.
 Designed especially for students, developers, the player grows their farm while respecting time cycles—making progress through real-life focus and consistent routines.

 🎮 Key Features
 🌾 Planting and crop growth with time-based logic